Peace walk: United States

 Various peace organizations throughout the United States organized marches to protest wars, including the Iraq War, on a regular basis.
 Sometimes these marches are coordinated to take place on the same day across the nation.
 In San Diego, the greatest number of anti-war protesters, an estimated 7,000, turned out for a demonstration on 15 March 2003, five days before the beginning of the Iraq War.

 Native Americans have organized numerous cross-country peace walks, including the "Longest Walk" in 1978 and the "Long Walk for Survival" in 1980.
 The projects raised awareness not only for peace, but environmental issues and protection of native sites.
 In 1984, several walks crossed the nation, including "On the Line," which traced the route of trains carrying nuclear weapons from Bangor Base, Washington, to Charleston, South Carolina, and the "Peace Pilgrimage of Europeans."

 The Carter-King Peace Walk at Freedom Park in Atlanta opened in 2003.
 The 1.5-mile stretch connects the landmarks that commemorate the only two Georgia winners of the Nobel Peace Prize: Martin Luther King Jr. and Jimmy Carter.

 The Bridge Walk for Peace is held every year since 2008 on April 4 in Philadelphia to commemorate the assassination anniversary of Dr. King is the longest such observance in the country.
 The event gathers individuals at sunrise at the foot of the Benjamin Franklin Bridge to walk to the pinnacle and offer a prayer for peace.

+In 2025, a Walk for Peace was started by Buddhist monks from the Huong Dao Vipassana Bhavana Center in Fort Worth, Texas with a destination of Washington, D.C., making a journey of 2,300 miles across 10 states.